brynnb/healthy-surf/README.md

 ## Intro <a name="intro"></a>

-This is a web extension for all major supported browsers whose purpose is to hide unpleasant content on news and social media platforms.
-It is built on an [web extension boilerplate](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite?tab=readme-ov-file) that made my life much easier and much of this readme is a repeat of the original boilerplate readme.
+This is a web extension for all major browsers whose purpose is to hide unpleasant or unwanted content on social media platforms and other websites.

 ## Platforms Supported  <a name="platforms-supported"></a>

 - Old Reddit: hides content on /r/all by default, option to enable hiding on any subreddit.
 Provides filtering by keyword and subreddit.
 - Youtube: hides content on any page with video thumbnails, hide Youtube's dismissable segments that breakup pages since Youtube ignores/resets the user's desire to close them on a weekly basis.
 Filtering based on video titles.
+Also filters comment sections under videos.
 - X (Twitter): Filters sidebar content based on keywords

 ## Future Supported Platforms <a name="future-supported-platforms"></a>